mintlu8/bevy_defer/README.md

 ## Signals

-Signals are the cornerstone of reactive programming that bridges the sync and async world.
+Signals are the cornerstone of reactive programming in `bevy_defer` that bridges the sync and async world.
 The `Signals` component can be added to an entity, and the `NamedSignals` resource can be used to provide matching signals when needed.

-Here are the guarantees of signals:
+The implementation is similar to tokio's `Watch` channel and here are the guarantees:

 * A `Signal` can hold only one value.
 * A `Signal` is read at most once per write for every reader.